yunc84/data-eng/aws-data-warehouse/README.md

-# AWS Data Warehousing Project: Schema for Song Play Analysis
+# AWS Data Warehousing Project: ETL from S3 Buckets to Redshift Cluster

 ## Introduction
 Sparkify's analytics team is interested in analyzing what songs users are listening to.
-The relational database tables will allow the analytics team to optimize queries for song play analysis.
-This ETL pipeline extracts JSON logs of user activity and JSON metadata of the songs library and loads into the star schema database.
+The Redshift database tables will allow the analytics team to optimize queries for song play analysis.
+This ETL pipeline extracts JSON logs of user activity and JSON metadata of the songs library from S3 buckets and loads into the star schema database in Redshift.

 ## Schema
 Star schema was chosen for its simplicity.
 Benefits of star schema design include simpler queries for analysis, faster aggregation and query performance.
 The schema includes the following tables: